-The Four Seasons London at Ten Trinity Square is set to welcome Mei Ume – the long-awaited Asian restaurant which will join the hotel’s existing French restaurant, La Dame de Pic London.
-Opening on the 9th June 2017, the restaurant is an exciting and historical addition to the capital’s already vibrant culinary scene and an undoubtable hot spot in the City of London.
+The Four Seasons London at Ten Trinity Square has welcomed Mei Ume – the long-awaited Asian restaurant which joins the hotel’s existing French restaurant, La Dame de Pic London.
+Opened on the 9th June 2017, the restaurant is an exciting and historical addition to the capital’s already vibrant culinary scene and an undoubtable hot spot in the City of London.
 Referencing the former Port of London Authority building’s international trading history, the restaurant expertly fuses East with West both in its design and cuisine for an immersive and luxurious dining experience.

-Surely because of its experience working on the world’s most luxurious hotels including the Mandarin Oriental, Hong Kong-based designers AB Concept were recruited by the illustrious hotel group for the project – the first in the UK for the design studio.
+Surely because of their experience working on the world’s most luxurious hotels including the Mandarin Oriental, Hong Kong-based designers Eg Ng and Terence Ngan of AB Concept were recruited by the illustrious hotel group for the project – the first in the UK for the design studio.
 The task?
 To transform the impressive space into a setting fitting of its prestigious history and stellar menu.
 “The interiors of Mei Ume work harmoniously with the stunning architectural features of Ten Trinity Square,” the hotel observes.

 Upon entering, guests are treated to one of these Instagram moments – an enamelled glass panel suspended in a lattice framework between two of the space’s many ornate pillars.
 Perfectly fusing the new addition to its existing setting, the screen’s Chinese and Japanese plum flower design adds a delicacy and softness to the space’s grand proportions and handsome architectural features.